Maps

 Equity Emphasis Areas (EEAs)

 Equity Emphasis Areas (EEAs) are a regional planning concept adopted in 2021 by the COG Board of Directors to elevate equity and inform future growth and investment decisions.
 As of a 2022 update, 364 of the region’s more than 1,300 census tracts are identified as EEAs, meaning they have high concentrations of low-income individuals and/or traditionally disadvantaged racial and ethnic population groups.
-EEAs were originally developed by the Transportation Planning Board to analyze potential impacts of its long-range transportation plan but will now be applied more broadly across disciplines, such as health, housing, and climate, as part of Region United, COG's Metropolitan Washington Planning Framework for 2030.
+EEAs were originally developed by the Transportation Planning Board to analyze potential impacts of its long-range transportation plan but have been applied more broadly across disciplines, such as health, housing, and climate, as part of Region United, COG's Metropolitan Washington Planning Framework for 2030.